ms/buildtogether.tech/git-solo/index.md

 -   A line labeled `commit` followed by a large hexadecimal number.
-This number is a unique label for the state of the project's files at that point in time.  if we want to refer to a particular version of our project, we can use this or the first half-dozen digits (such as `6e30bd`) so long as the latter is unambiguous.
+This number is a unique label for the state of the project's files at that point in time.  if we want to refer to a particular version of our project, we can use this or its first half-dozen digits (such as `6e30bd`) so long as the latter is unambiguous.

 -   Two lines showing who saved the state of the project and when.
 The name and